Semilocal Meta-GGA Exchange-Correlation Approximation From Adiabatic Connection Formalism: Extent and Limitations: Conclusions

 \section{Conclusions}

-In this work, we have constructed a meta-GGA correlation energy functional, using the ACSC method, applied to the high- and low-density limits of the popular TPSS correlation energy functional.
-The functional, denoted as TPSS-ACSC, is non-empirical, one electron self-interaction free, accurate for strictly correlated and quasi-2D regimes, as well as for small atoms and molecules.
-We provide a careful assessment of ACSC functional base on some model systems (the uniform electron gas, Hooke’s atom, stretched H$_2$ molecule) and real-life calculations (atomization enrgies, dipole moments) showing some advantages and disadvantages of ACSC construction.
+In this work, we have constructed a semilocal meta-GGA correlation energy functional, based on the ACSC method proposed in \Refs{constantin2019correlation}.
+The correlation functional, denoted as TPSS-ACSC, interpolates the high and low-density limit of the popular TPSS correlation energy functional showing some direction on how to incorporate a strong interaction regime within the approximate, semilocal exchange-correlation formula.

+The new correlation TPSS-ACSC functional is non-empirical, one electron self-interaction free accurate for small atoms and molecules.
+We provide a careful assessment of TPSS-ACSC functional base on some model systems (the uniform electron gas, Hooke’s atom, stretched H$_2$ molecule) and real-life calculations (atomization energies) showing some advantages and disadvantages of ACSC construction.
+From this broad perspective, we can conclude that, although the ACSC method holds a promise for proper description of a strong-interaction regime, it is still in its infancy, which implies that there is still much space for improvement.
+The most important conclusions of the present study are as follows:

+\begin{itemize} \item the strong-interaction limit obtained from semilocal TPSS functional formula ($W_{\infty}^{TPSS}$ and $W_{\infty}^{'TPSS}$) reproduce quite well reference SCE data.
+Moreover, both possess some other important features e.g., good performance in the quasi-2D regime and removing one electron self-interaction.
+Thus, both formulas could be effectively applied in constructing ACSC and ISI-like formulas.

-Although our numerical tests suggest the strong-interaction limit of semilocal TPSS-ACSC correlation is well represented (by $W_{\infty}^{TPSS}$ and $W_{\infty}^{'TPSS}$), the semilocal GL2 part may need rectifications.
-This is evident from the atomization energies and dipole moments test cases, where the lack of good error compensation effect between the exchange and correlation part of the functional leads to large overestimation of both quantities.
+\item Although our numerical tests suggest the strong-interaction limit of semilocal TPSS-ACSC correlation is well represented, the semilocal GL2 part may need some amendment (Hooke’s atom, stretched H$_2$ molecule cases) e.g. via proper incorporation of local gap model\cite{fabiano2014generalized,krieger1999electron,PhysRevB.95.115153}.

-From this broad perspective, we see that in ACSC approach for the construction of correlation energy functional it is still in its infancy, which implies that there is still much space for improvement.
-For instance, we expect that the ACSC method can be further improved by combining the ACSC correlation functional with a compatible exchange counterpart.
-The improvement can also be made by the construction of better semilocal approximations for GL2 correlation energy or the strictly-correlated electrons limit (especially in the case of meta-GGA $W'_\infty$).
-This could also be also interesting in the context of the construction of other types of functional such as double-hybrids\cite{grimme2007doublehybrid,THszs} or AC functionals\cite{mirtschink2012energy,gori2009electronic,liu2009adiabatic, SeiPerLev-PRA-99,LUCISI}.